LESLIE: Now we’ve got Norma from Delaware on the line who wants to know what size pipes you need to get good water pressure in bathroom.

 NORMA: OK.
 I’m going to install a shower panel.

 NORMA: And in order to get, you know, good – the right pressure, how big do the pipes need to be?

 TOM: Right.
-You said you wanted to install a shower panel?
+You said you wanted to install a shower panel for good water pressure in bathroom?
 So is this one of these units where it comes in and then fans out to multiple spray heads?

 NORMA: Yeah, the jets, right.

 TOM: How is your water pressure right now?